-(1) There is created an action known as a petition for an extreme risk protection order.
+(1) There is created an action known as a petition for a risk protection order.

-(2) A petition for an extreme risk protection order may be filed by a petitioner.
+(2) A petition for a risk protection order may be filed by a petitioner.

-(3) A petition for an extreme risk protection order must be filed in the county where the petitioner resides or the petitioner's law enforcement agency is located, as applicable, or the county where the respondent resides.
+(3) A petition for a risk protection order must be filed in the county where the petitioner's law enforcement office is located, as applicable, or the county where the respondent resides.

-(4) A petition for an extreme risk protection order does not require either party to be represented by an attorney.
+(4) A petition for a risk protection order does not require either party to be represented by an attorney.

-(5) Notwithstanding any other law, attorney fees must not be awarded in any proceeding under this section.
+(5) Notwithstanding another law to the contrary, attorney fees must not be awarded in any proceeding under this section.